shoaibms/mofa_transformer/README.md

 3. **Transformer cross-modal attention** to quantify feature-pair coordination, including spectral-to-metabolite and metabolite-to-spectral asymmetry;
 4. **SHAP attribution** to contrast variance-dominant features with prediction-dominant features.

-The framework was developed using paired wheat hyperspectral reflectance and LC-MS metabolomics profiles under osmotic stress, and then tested as an external demonstration on an independent HyperSeq single-cell multi-modal dataset.
+The framework was developed using paired wheat hyperspectral reflectance and LC-MS metabolomics profiles under osmotic stress, and then tested as an external demonstration on an independent SpectralSeq single-cell multi-modal dataset.

 > **Important interpretation note:** attention and SHAP identify asymmetric, predictive associations.
 They do not establish causality by themselves.
 Causal interpretation requires targeted experimental validation.